Advanced Sensors ☞ 𝔸𝕟𝕒𝕝𝕠𝕘 𝕀𝕟𝕡𝕦𝕥𝕤

 }

-🔎 A closer look at the code
+🔎 A Closer Look at the Code

 Serial.print() prints the data to the serial port as human-readable ASCII text.
 This command can take many forms.
 Numbers are printed using an ASCII character for each digit.
-Floats are similarly printed as ASCII digits, defaulting to two decimal places.
+Floats are printed as ASCII digits, defaulting to two decimal places.
 Bytes are sent as a single character.
 Characters and strings are sent as is.

 For example: Serial.print(78) gives "78" Serial.print(1.23456) gives "1.23" Serial.print('N') gives "N" Serial.print("Hello world.") gives "Hello world."